Salzman International Illustration Agency

 Illustration | About Mariaelena

-An illustration by Mariaelena Caputi - A tribute to Spring, which returns every year to warm our hearts.
+An illustration by Mariaelena Caputi depicting a gramophone whose trumpet is replaced by a yellow cone-shaped flower.
+It is a tribute to spring, which returns every year to warm our hearts.

 An illustration by Mariaelena Caputi of an abortion pill blister pack that becomes a closed padlock.